 How to upcycle clothes that are too small!
 If you have a favorite tshirt that you or your kids have outgrown, there is a simple way to chop it up and turn it into an applique on a brand new, bigger shirt!
 Here’s a full upcycle tutorial with more photos of refashion inspiration along the same lines.
 This is the quickest, cheapest way to refashion kids clothes, especially since you can use shirts with holes and stains to keep them out of the landfill.

 My kids have never gotten super attached to specific pieces of clothes, but I always keep things they’ve outgrown when the shirts aren’t easily worn again due to holes, stains, pilling, etc. I’ve turned them into stuffed animals, Christmas ornaments, and patches in the past but now I’m sharing the simplest option which is a way to refashion a too small tshirt!
+This is one of my favorite ways to refashion a shirt, so there are a lot of examples to scroll before you get to the actual tutorial.

 I actually used three other old tshirt scraps to add color and layers to this design!
 You can see the dodgy stitching here; I have tips below on how to avoid it, I’m not that finicky about details.
 You can spot where I swapped the chest pocket to the arm too, just for fun.